 Change the Database Compatibility Level and use the Query Store

-In SQL Server 2016 (13.x) through SQL Server 2017, some changes are only enabled once the database compatibility level has been changed.
+In SQL Server 2016 (13.x) and later, some changes are only enabled once the database compatibility level has been changed.
 This was done for several reasons:

 Since upgrade is a one-way operation (it is not possible to downgrade the file format), there is value in separating the enablement of new features to a separate operation within the database.
 It is possible to revert a setting to a prior database compatibility level.
 The new model reduces the number of things that must happen during an outage window.